-2008: Siobhan shares her story of child sexual abuse in public for the first time, by creating a video with Fixers, which gets aired on ITV News.
+2008: Siobhan shared her story of child sexual abuse in public for the first time at age 17, by creating a video with Fixers, which was aired on ITV News.

-2010: Siobhan is named ‘national woman of courage’ by Lesley Pearse, and appears in Cosmopolitan magazine in their October issue.
+2010: Siobhan was named ‘national woman of courage’ by Lesley Pearse, and appeared in Cosmopolitan magazine in their October issue.

-2010-2013: Siobhan studies law at University and drops off the radar for some time, but continues to write and speak about child sexual abuse.
-She attempts to set up a student support group facilitated by herself and a counselling, but the idea is rejected due to concerns that encouraging students to come to terms with their abuse experience may negatively affect academic performance.
+2010-2013: The next goal was to set up a student support group specifically for young survivors of sexual abuse, but the idea was rejected due to concerns that encouraging students to come to terms with their abuse experience may negatively affect academic performance.
 Yes, really.

-March 2016: Siobhan speaks at the first national NHS safeguarding conference, and realises there is a demand for learning from lived experience that is not currently being met.
-She begins delivering training nationwide.
+March 2016: Siobhan spoke at the first national NHS safeguarding conference and, after realising there was a demand for learning from lived experience that was not currently being met, began delivering training nationwide.

-March 2017: Siobhan puts together an advisory team and starts writing in third person.
-Beam Project is registered.
-At this stage, around 1300 professionals have been impacted by Siobhan’s work, with testimonials to demonstrate the value of learning from lived experience.
+March 2017: Siobhan put together an advisory team for Beam Project and started writing in third person.
+At this stage, around 1300 professionals had been impacted by the work, with testimonials to demonstrate the value of learning from lived experience.

-July 2017: Beam Project secures funding from UnLtd via their Do-It award; opening up networking, promotion and venture-building opportunities.
+July 2017: Beam Project secured funding from UnLtd via their Do-It award; opening up networking, promotion and venture-building opportunities.

 ‘I think you hit the nail on the head when you mentioned getting survivors of abuse to make the policies; such a great insight into this topic and thanks for such openness when answering questions’ – Alan Smith, Detective Constable, Cheshire Constabulary